*Updated May 13th, 2025

 • Unpaid premiums

-• Salvage value (if you keep the car)
+• Salvage value if you decide to keep the car

 Reviewing and Evaluating the Offer